-3.4.7.
-Modifications to Non-Project Source Supply
+3.4.7 Modifications to Non-Project Source Supply

-Any proposed changes to Non-Project Water sources (e.g., new or modified groundwater wells, changes in surface water diversions, changes in treatment processes, etc.) after the initial analysis phase must be reported to CAWCD and Reclamation.
+Any proposed changes (excluding routine maintenance) to Non-Project water sources (e.g., new or modified groundwater wells, changes in surface water diversions, changes in treatment processes, etc.) after the Initial Analysis phase must be reported to CAWCD and Reclamation.
 The proposed changes will require additional sampling, as described above, and, if applicable, a new blending model must be approved by CAWCD and Reclamation prior to implementation of the changes.
 The modified Non-Project supply must comply with all Standards.
 Modifications may result in additional water quality monitoring requirements and possible revisions to the CAWCD Wheeling Contract, Reclamation Wheeling Contract, Federal Arrangement, or Firming Agreement.

-4. Operational Monitoring
+4 Operational Monitoring